 Ulinka Rublack serves on the editorial boards of The Historical Journal, Fashion Theory and Cultural & Social History.
 She is co-editor of the book series Konflikte und Kultur and has served on the editorial board of German History for many years.

 She has chaired an international grant awarding committee for the Academy of Finland and regularly reviews international grant applications.

-Rublack has lectured at the Hay Literary Festival and other public venues, and has delivered a range of keynote lectures at conferences and institutes.
+Rublack has lectured at the Hay Literary Festival and other public venues, and has delivered a range of keynote and public lectures at conferences and institutes including museums.
 In May 2013, she delivered a plenary lecture `Did Europe need the Reformation?' at the Kirchentag in Hamburg and in September 2013 the Rand lecture at the University of North Carolina, Chapel Hill, on the history of dress.
 In February 2014, she delivered the Oxford Faculty of History Annual Lecture.

 In 2012, Rublack organised a British Academy debate on "Teaching History in Schools", which is documented on youtube.